mevlutkamali/mevlutkamali/README.md

 <h1 align="center">Hi 👋, I'm Mevlüt KAMALI</h1>
 <h3 align="center">Hello everyone, I am Mevlüt KAMALI.
-I am a 2nd year student of Konya Technical University Computer Programming.
+I am a 2nd year student of Konya Technical University Computer.
 I constantly prepare myself in Python in the field of artificial intelligence, mathematics and whatever can be used in the sector in the field of software . . .</h3>

 https://www.linkedin.com/in/mevlüt-kamali-151580265/